ethanpang5/user-monitoring/README.md

 - [low] data validation capabilities for inert_into_table() and all of its cases
 - [low] debug the display helper function in the handler functions cell:
     - we want to be able to print the contents of any table onto the jupyter notebook
-- [low] handler function to clear / reset the database tables

 ### Demonstration Tasks:
 - run the pipeline one time starting with Covid_SourceRelevancev1-2022-04-01T0047-DataHunt.csv.gz [quoted source annotation module]